 There are several potential causes for this issue:

-- The user you are using to query the component does not have access to those items.
+The user you’re using to query the component doesn’t have access to those items.
 This is the expected behavior.

-- The user who connected Coveo for Salesforce to your Coveo Cloud organization does not have access to the objects or fields you are querying.
+The user who connected Coveo for Salesforce to your Coveo organization doesn’t have access to the objects or fields you’re querying.

 objecttypeof your items in the query of your component.
 Since they rely on the Salesforce index, Coveo for Salesforce Free needs to know which objects need to be returned in your search page.